Berdox/Keyboards/README.md

 # Keyboards
-An collection of keboards files to be  made
+An collection of keboards files to be made using an 3d printer